Governor’s Advisory Council on Aging

 The Council has concentrated their efforts over the past several years on getting information out to the elderly, their families and caregivers on issues and programs that could help them plan for their long term care needs.
-One way of doing this was through the Governor’s Conference on Aging, which is held in May each year as part of Older Americans Month.
-The conferences have been held in two or three locations in Montana and every fourth year held in only one location.
+One way of doing this was through the Governor’s Conference on Aging, which is held in September each year.
+The conferences are held annually in different locations of the state.
 More information on the conference is available at our Governor's Conferences on Aging web page.
 The Council encourages seniors from all over our state to participate in the conferences.

 In order to bring some attention to the fact that Montana is aging and was expected to rank 5th in the United States by 2015 in the percentage of people 65 and older, the Council established a Centenarian Recognition and luncheon to honor those 100 years of age and older.
 If you are over 100 years old or older or know someone who is, let us know by emailing Jackie Stoeckel or visit our Montana Centenarian's Program webpage.

 Does your organization need help with a project?
 The Governor’s Advisory Council on Aging raises funds in order to give mini-awards to groups who need help with an activity or project which benefits senior citizens.
-Starting in January of each year, programs can apply by going to our Mini-Grant webpage or contact the Office on Aging or access the 2018 Mini Grant application.
+Starting in January of each year, programs can apply by going to our Mini-Grant webpage or contact the Office on Aging.

 For more information contact: